woutermans/audio-transcriber/README.md

    ```
 5. **Submit a Pull Request**

-Please ensure your code adheres to Rust's best practices and the project's coding standards.
+Ensure your code adheres to Rust's best practices and the project's coding standards.

 ### Code of Conduct